Leasehold Residential Purchase Pricing

 How long will your purchase take to complete?

 How long it will take from the date your offer is accepted by the seller, until you get the keys to your new home will depend on a number of factors.
-In our experience, the average process takes between one and three months to reach completion.
+In our experience, the average process currently takes between 14 and 16 weeks to reach completion.

 It can be quicker or slower depending on the parties in the chain.